 9. Explore Carlo Sandblow near Rainbow Beach

 I love Carlo Sandblow.
-A short stroll (less than 10 minutes) will take you to the top of the dune.
-From there, you can go right to have a great view towards Tin Can Bay – perfect for sunset.
-Or you can go left for a fantastic view of the coloured sands of Rainbow Beach, all the way from Fraser Island to Double Island point – perfect for sunrise.
-If you play with the sand down on the left side of the dune, its colour changes, it’s unique.
+A short stroll from the car park (less than 10 minutes) will take you to the top of the dune.
+From there, you can go right to have a great view of Tin Can Bay – a perfect spot for sunset.
+Or you can go left for a fantastic view of the coloured sands of Rainbow Beach, all the way from K’gari (Fraser Island) to Double Island point – a perfect spot for sunrise.
+If you play with the sand down on the right side of the dune, its colour changes (hence the rainbow name), and it is quite unique.

-When the weather is good, people paragliding will add some touches of colours in the sky.
+When the weather is good, people paragliding will add some touches of colour to the sky.
 So beautiful.

-When I saw some people flying from the dune to get a bird’s view of the Rainbow Beach area, it immediately brought back awesome memories.
+When I saw some people flying from the dune to get a bird view of the Rainbow Beach area, it immediately brought back awesome memories.
 I did paragliding in the French Alps when I was a young teenager, and I loved it – despite my fear of heights.
-On top of being a fantastic natural experience to get a new point of view of an area, I found it very relaxing and fun!
+The adrenaline only lasted for the first minute or so, and after that, it felt relaxing.

 I joined the fun for a tandem flight.
 The view from up there was fantastic.
-The water was very clear so we could see sharks and rays, we were flying with (and above) eagles and even spotted a kingfisher.
+The water was very clear so we could see sharks and rays.
+We were flying with (and above) eagles and even spotted a kingfisher.
 It’s such a unique feeling.
-The landscape is stunning with Fraser Island in the background, the coloured sands just below us, Double Island Point a bit further, and Tin Can Bay on the side.
-The take-off and the landing are done on the soft sand of the dune which makes it effortless for beginners during a tandem!
+The landscape is stunning with K’gari (Fraser Island) in the background, the coloured sands just below us, Double Island Point a bit further, and Tin Can Bay on the side.
+The take-off and the landing are done on the soft sand of the dune, which makes it effortless for beginners during a tandem!

 Contact Jean-Luc to organise your flight: 0418 754 157 or www.paraglidingrainbow.com

 I haven’t done this one (yet).
-Skydiving is on my bucket-list, but since I’ve seen videos of a jump in a glacier in New Zealand, I’d like to do it there.
-However, I may one day succumb to the temptation of doing it in Rainbow Beach, just near Fraser Island -my favourite place in Australia – with a great landing on the beach.
+Skydiving is on my bucket list, but since I’ve seen videos of a jump above a glacier in New Zealand, I’d like to do it there.
+However, I may one day succumb to the temptation of doing it in Rainbow Beach with a great landing on the beach and fantastic views of K’gari (Fraser Island).

 Have you skydived before?
 In Rainbow Beach?
 I’d love to hear your feedback in the comments!

-Viator* offers a few options that you can book online, from a 90-minute experience to 6 hours or even at night, on the beach or in the countryside or the ocean… It’s hard to choose!
+You can book tours online from a 90-minute experience to 6 hours or even at night, on the beach or in the countryside or on the ocean… It’s hard to choose!

 Wolf Rock is a reputed dive spot to see Grey Nurse Sharks and many other biggies.
-We had to wait to get the advanced diver certification to go there as it is about 30m deep.
-It was a fantastic dive where we saw Grey Nurse Sharks, Leopard Sharks, Bull Rays, Giant Queensland Groupers, Turtles… One of these dives where you need two extra pairs of eyes to see all the life around you!
+You will need to get the advanced diver certification to go there as it is about 30m deep.
+We always have fantastic dives at Wolf Rock, where we saw Grey Nurse Sharks, Leopard Sharks, Bull Rays, Giant Queensland Groupers, Turtles… One of these dives where you need two extra pairs of eyes to see all the life around you!
+It’s amazing to have such a fantastic dive site near Brisbane, and it’s surely one of my favourite scuba diving spots in Australia.

 Have you been to Rainbow Beach?
 What did you do there?
-Please leave a comment below!
+Share your experience in the comments below!

 Where is Rainbow Beach?

-Rainbow Beach is about 3 hours north of Brisbane, just in front of Fraser Island.
-If you have a 4WD, you can go from Noosa to Rainbow Beach via the beach.
+Rainbow Beach is in Queensland, about three hours north of Brisbane, just in front of K’gari (Fraser Island).
+You don’t need a 4WD to drive from Brisbane to Rainbow Beach.
+But if you have one, you can go from Noosa to Rainbow Beach via the beach, which is very scenic.
+Check the tide time to plan your trip!